Cameron Johnston

-Cameron Johnston (born 24 February 1992) is an Australian professional American football punter.
+Cameron Johnston (born 24 February 1992) is an Australian professional American football punter for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes.
 He formerly played Australian rules football and was a member of the Melbourne Football Club in 2011.
-He has also played for the Philadelphia Eagles, Houston Texans, and Pittsburgh Steelers.
+He has also played in the NFL for the Philadelphia Eagles, Houston Texans, and New York Giants.

 Early life and Australian rules career

 Johnston is from Geelong, Victoria, Australia, and attended high school at St Joseph's College.
 He played for the Geelong Falcons in the under-18 TAC Cup before being drafted to the Melbourne Football Club with the 63rd selection in the 2011 AFL rookie draft.
 A midfielder, Johnston spent the 2011 season playing for the Casey Scorpions, Melbourne's affiliate team in the Victorian Football League (VFL).
 However, he managed only six games for Casey's senior team, instead spending most of the season in the VFL reserves (a third-tier competition).
 Johnston was delisted by Melbourne at the season's end.